quan-vu/engineering-blog/README.md

 ## About Author

 Hello, Im Vu Huy Quan.
-I'm a Software Engineer..
+I'm a Software Engineer.

+and I..

 - Love coding and product developmemt.
 - Like writing and listening english music.